 Conversely, religions use this tactic in reverse.
 They use your emotions to keep you a paying customer.
 They feed them what makes them feel good.
 So, they build religions that are entertainment rather than inner work.
 It’s all about making you feel good so that you will support them.
 They need your money.

 10. Mysticism as a Proof of Divine Authorship

 This strategy has been around for eons.
 If they can get you to believe whatever they are selling came from God, then it must be true.
-The argument goes like this; I know something that I can’t communicate or prove to you.
+The argument goes like this; I know something I can’t communicate or prove to you.
 However, my mystical experience alone is proof of divine authorship.
-Its use in Western religion is traceable to Rome’s Persian mystery cults of the first century CE.
-The Persian Eureka model goes as follows.
-If you get it, you got it.
+Its use in Western religion is traceable to Rome’s Persian mystery cults of the first century C.E.
+The Persian Eureka model typically goes as follows: If you get it, you got it.
 If you didn’t get it, you can’t understand it, but there is no way to be sure you got it.
 Get it?

 You’ll often find this argument made by a seller with a superiority complex.
 They want you to feel inferior for not experiencing or knowing what they know.
 However, there is no objective proof of or for their mystical experience.
 But they don’t want you to use logic and common sense to disprove it.
 Do not fall for this one.
 Experience is not a measure of truth.

 Taking anything out of its proper context invalidates the conclusions.
 It violates common sense and logic, and you’ll probably encounter this one most often in religion.
 You can take anything out of context to make an invalid argument.